-Modern chic at Crown and Crumpet San Francisco
+Modern chic with Afternoon Tea at the Crown and Crumpet San Francisco.

 Crown and Crumpet offers a playful take on the traditional high tea with the style and charm of modern day Britain.
 But don’t picture doilies and tea cosies – this is more about the crisp architectural space, creative interior décor and doses of panache.